Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Note: Hyphens in the table indicate that no analysis was conducted.

-* P value <0.1
+* P-value <0.1

-At the same time, the analysis estimated a 5.9 times higher odds ratio of having a lag period of 24 months or longer for acquired/partnered products compared to in-house products.
+At the same time, this analysis estimated a 5.9 times higher odds ratio of having a lag period of 24 months or longer for acquired/partnered products compared to in-house products.
 The odds ratio of having a lag period of 24 months or longer was estimated to be 41.7 times higher for products that underwent additional studies with Japanese participants after approval in the U.S. and Europe than for products that did not undergo additional studies.

 To check the robustness of the analysis, a Cox proportional hazards model was also used.
 The results showed that "acquired/partnered products" was significant (P value = 0.080), and "items for which additional Japanese participation studies were conducted after approval in the US and Europe" was significant (P value = 0.000), both of which were statistically significant.